 Before the age of ubiquitous broadband internet, businesses had no other option but to keep their computing resources in-house.
 However, this cumbersome approach to IT typically involved keeping servers, workstations and other expensive equipment on-site and managed by a dedicated technology department.
 The cloud, by contrast, gives businesses the opportunity to outsource their computing workloads.

-Cloud-hosting services involve outsourcing workloads, application hosting and data storage to off-site data centers, such as those run by Amazon, Google or Microsoft.
+Cloud-hosting services involve outsourcing workloads, application hosting and data storage to off-site data centers, such as those run by Microsoft Azure.
 In addition to these public cloud networks, businesses can also outsource their IT to a private- or hybrid-cloud infrastructure over which they have a similar degree of control as they have over in-house computing systems.

 Benefits of Cloud Hosting